Revised: September 2021

 We know that there isn’t just one standard Scottish accent so we don’t expect language changes to happen at the same time.
 Accents vary all over Scotland from Glasgow to Edinburgh, Tayside to Dundee and of course in the Highlands & Islands just to name a few.

 Have a listen to comedian Kevin Bridges from Glasgow talking about his Scottish accent whilst travelling abroad and notice the way he pronounces his words.

-Call centres may be dotted all over but it seem that Glasgow is a hot spot in terms of location and hiring staff.
+Call centres may be dotted all over but it seems that Glasgow is a hot spot in terms of location and hiring staff.
 It may be down to the friendly and honest associations with the accents or it might be the fact that the Glaswegians know how to enjoy a good bit of telephone banter.
 Whatever it is we are sure there is no going back overseas and the call centres industry in Scotland may even grow in the coming years.

 Companies with call centres in Scotland include: Santander, HSBC, Dell, Standard Life, Thomas Cook, Direct Line, Tesco Bank, BT and IBM.

 If you need a Scottish voice artist to record audio for your IVR telephone system, corporate or promotional video or audiobook then check out our pure dead brilliant selection of Scottish voice artists and get in touch with us today.